When it comes to pest control, you’ve got the know-how. You can handle termites, rats, or wasps like a pro.

 How to Fix It:

 Invest in a professionally designed logo.
 Think bold colors that pop, clean lines, and a design that’s legible at any size.
-A good logo is the anchor of your brand: it goes on uniforms, trucks, your website, business cards, and more.
+A good logo is the anchor of your pest control branding: it goes on uniforms, trucks, your website, business cards, and more.
 It’s worth every penny because it’s the first impression you’ll make.

 Consider adding a bug illustration or another pest-related visual to your logo.
 But keep it subtle.
 No one wants a terrifying roach to be their mental association with your brand.